ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 The [Select N+1 problem](http://blogs.microsoft.co.il/gilf/2010/08/18/select-n1-problem-how-to-decrease-your-orm-performance/) is very common with all ORMs and ORM-like APIs, including the RavenDB Client API.
 It results in an excessive number of remote calls to the server, which makes a query very expensive.

-The select n+1 problem should never arise if RavenDB is being utilized correctly.
+The select n+1 problem should never arise if RavenDB is being used correctly.
 The number of remote calls per session should be as close to 1 as possible.
 If the maximum requests limit is reached, it is a sure sign of either select n+1 or some other misuse of the session.

 Should it arise, RavenDB offers a number of ways to mitigate this problem: